brunotandev/pokemon-battle/README.md

 # Pokemon Battle: Charmander vs Pikachu
-A working version of a Pokemon Battle between Charmander and Pikachu.
+A working version of a Pokemon Battle between Charmander and Pikachu that I made using JavaScript popup boxes.

 ## Demo
 https://guanwei.turboqq.com/pokemon-battle